 While the term “natural” pool may make you think that these pools are created from naturally occurring bodies of water, a natural swimming pool is a human-made pool that uses nature to help maintain it.
 The pool consists of two sections: the swimming area, where you can enjoy regular pool activities, and the regeneration zone, which is filled with plant life that helps filter and clean the pool for you.

 Natural swimming pools are often made of concrete like traditional pools, but most people paint the concrete black to make it appear more like a natural pond.
 And the living plants in the regeneration zone will add to the natural appearance — and beauty — of your pool.

 Benefits of a Natural Swimming Pool

-Maintenance for a traditional pool can be time-consuming and expensive: $180 is the national average cost for pool maintenance is between $350 and $1,050 although it varies depending on the size and type of pool.
+Maintenance for a traditional pool can be time-consuming and expensive: the national average cost for pool maintenance is between $350 and $1,050 although it varies depending on the size and type of pool.

 But one of the biggest advantages of a natural swimming pool is its maintenance requirements.
 Well-built natural pools essentially maintain themselves.
 They can freeze in the winter, then thaw and revive in the spring so you don’t need to open and close them.
 They require no chemicals or water testing, so they save you money in the long term.

 Instead of chemicals, natural pools use natural filtration — including plants and gravel — to clean the water.
 A pump keeps the water circulating between the regeneration zone and the swimming area.
 And the moving water even helps prevent breeding mosquitos!